telexintegrations/daily-to-do-reminder/README.md

 - `settings`: An array of settings for the daily to-do reminder.
 The settings are defined by the integration author and can only be used by the author.
 Telex only sends the settings whenever the /tick is called.

 ## Tests
- to run test locally:
+To run tests locally:
- 1. go to terminal
+1. Go to terminal
 2. CD into project directory
- 3. run pytest test-to-do.py
+3. Run pytest test-to-do.py

 ## Deployment
 The API is deployed on **Render** using **Docker** to build.